A. J. Haulcy: Houston

 During the 2023 season, Haulcy made his debut game at Houston in the Week 1 game against UTSA where he completed 5 tackles and 3 solo stops.
 On April 19, 2025, Haulcy announced that he would be entering the transfer portal for a second time.

 LSU

 After a heated battle between LSU and Miami, Haulcy announced his commitment to LSU on May 4, 2025.

+Professional career

+Haulcy was selected by the Indianapolis Colts in the third round with the 78th overall pick of the 2026 NFL draft.
+He signed his rookie contract on May 8.